MeltemKocak/flutter24_bootcamp/README.md

 - **Sprint Retrospective:**
    * Starting from the third sprint, evaluations of all sprints were conducted, and plans were made in line with the application's future goals.
-  * The team gathered on the Discord platform and celebrated the completion of the application.
-  * It was decided that Olgun and Melisa would begin preparing for the jury presentation
+  * The team gathered together on the Discord platform, everyone congratulated each other, watched a video together, and it was decided that Olgun and Melisa would start preparing for the jury presentation.

 - **Additional Files:**
    * [Express Consent Agreement](https://github.com/olgnbrn/flutter24_bootcamp/tree/main/Project_Management_Files/Sprint_3/Sprint3_Additional_Files/Planova_Acik_Riza_Sözleşmesi.pdf)